michaelmonson/zombie/README.md

 Go to http://localhost:3000 and login via facebook or local.
 Once you are logged in you can send simple chat messages to yourself.

+###Building

+Before running the server in test or development mode, you need to run `make build` to compile javascript files.

+Instead of modifying `views/layout.jade` to add javascript file, edit `public/js/config.json`.
+This let's the build know about your scripts and the order they are needed.

 ###To update to the latest boilerplate

 When you want to bring your repo to the latest boilerplate code, run the following: